tracker1/demo-twitter-metrics/project/redis/README.md

 Using redis as a data store here, can be configured with persistence or only for temporary use.
 It's a good fit for this type of data tracking.

+Redis Commander will be available on port 8005.

 ## Expiration

 With the ability in redis to set expiration, don't need to worry about cleaning